Fionn mac Cumhaill

-Finn's old man lead the warrior band, the Fianna.
-But when he abducted the daughter of a druid, that didn't go over well with the High King who promtly had him executed. #MeToo!
+Finn's old man led the warrior band, the Fianna.
+But when he abducted the daughter of a druid, that didn't go over well with the High King who promptly had him executed.
 Baby Finn was then secretly raised by his aunt, Bodhmall the druid, and the fighting woman Liath Luachra in the forest of Sliabh Bladma.

 Finn then set out for the capital where the monster Aileen the Burner lulled its citizens to sleep every year with a flaming harp solo, then burned the town to the ground.
 Finn arrived armed with his father’s bag of magical weapons, a giant chip on his shoulder, and all the knowledge in the world.
 Finn's totally bad-assed solution?
 He kept himself awake by touching a magically red-hot spear to his forehead, then pursued and killed Aillen.
 The High King, not wanting to tangle with the large, crazy Celt, promptly gave Finn command of the Fianna.

 Finn lead the Fianna to victory in battles against everything from Viking marauders to armies of underworld goblins.
 He threw epic parties.
 He killed his own nephew in an argument over a girl.
 He owned a pair of battle dogs and married a goddess who could turn into a deer.
 He defeated the Celtic God of War in single combat.
 He created the Giant's Causeway by throwing rocks from Ireland to Scotland so that he could fistfight a giant.
 And he created the Isle of Man, Rochall, and Lough Neagh by hurling a giant chunk of Ireland at a rival.